FriedCircuits/WalletStatus/README.md

 Emails balance changes for your coin.
 Data is parsed from a site running Abe Block Explorer.
 Useful for wallets you are mining to like from a P2Pool.

-Right now there is a bug when the page has a timeout (HTTP 504) and can affect the balance incorrectly.
-Need to add a check for HTTP status and or the data is valid.
+Includes error handling of failed attempts to fetch data from site.
+If there is a partial success then email will still be sent and failed count be at the bottom of the email.
+Command prompt output will give you more detials during and at the end of each run.

-Orginally I was going also pool stats from a P2Pool status page, but you can ignore the code for that.
+Orginally I was going also pool stats from a P2Pool status page, but you can ignore the code for now.

-Other than that it works great,
+Orginally I created this while mining Vertcoin but should work for any coin that has a site runing ABE Block Exploere from https://github.com/bitcoin-abe/bitcoin-abe

 Things to configure

-Wallets you want to track and make sure each array has the same amount of elements that zero as the starting value.
+Wallets you want to track and make sure each array has the same amount of elements with zero as the starting value.

-Email SMTP settings.
+Email SMTP settings: Doesn't have to be GMAIL, just any SMTP server will do

-Address of block exporer
+Address of block exporer and URL to balance using API